PerfectlySoft/Perfect-TensorFlow/README.md

 <img src='https://github.com/PerfectExamples/Perfect-TensorFlow-Demo-Vision/blob/master/scrshot1.png?raw=true'></img>
 <img src='https://github.com/PerfectExamples/Perfect-TensorFlow-Demo-Vision/blob/master/scrshot2.png?raw=true'></img>

+## Next Step

+More details of programming topics can be found in [Perfect TensorFlow Guide](GUIDE.md)

 ## Issues

 We are transitioning to using JIRA for all bugs and support related issues, therefore the GitHub issues has been disabled.